Teaching Important Life Skills To Kids With Autism

 Daily chores can help your kid with autism understand the demands of living in their own home.
 You should start slowly by assigning just one chore and breaking the task down into its most basic steps.
 Work alongside your child to model the correct task sequence.
 When tidying up the kitchen, for example, it is wise to show your child to wipe the counters before sweeping the floor to avoid having to redo the first task over again.

 Once a week, rotate the chores to allow your child to experience the procedures involved in completing each task.
-Within several months, your child will have learned how to do the dishes, mop the floors, vacuum the carpets, make the bed, do the laundry, put away clothes, weed the garden, feed the pets and make meals.
+Within several months, your child will have learned how to do the dishes, mop the floors, vacuum the carpets or choosing the best upright vacuum to do this job, make the bed, do the laundry, put away clothes, weed the garden, feed the pets and make meals.
 Over the years, increase your child’s to-do list to build endurance for completing a number of repetitive tasks in a row.
 Encourage your child to come up with his or her own chore completion methods and routines to improve independent thinking and planning.

 Have your child frequently practice talking to people in various situations.
 Allow your child to make purchases at the store, ask for directions, say hello in passing and maintain a short conversation to learn the basics in social skills.
 Talk about cues that indicate the way the conversation partner may be feeling at any given time.

 An important part of healthy social skills is the ability to excuse oneself for a break when emotions cloud judgment or become overwhelming.
 Teach your child to gently, yet firmly, request a break when key feelings or behaviors arise.
 These triggers will be unique to your child, so use observation and discussions to identify and utilize these important signs.

 Adequately moving through the neighborhood and surrounding city is an important skill that will frequently come in handy throughout life.
 You can instill good navigation and transportation skills in your child by allowing him or her to take the reins from time to time.